fxlemire/slack-emojis/README.md

 - [blobs-gg](./emojis/blobs-gg): From the [Blob Emoji](https://blobs.gg/) website.
 See [LICENSE](./emojis/blobs-gg/LICENSE.txt).
 - [cultofthepartyparrot](./emojis/cultofthepartyparrot): From the [Cult of the Party Parrot](https://cultofthepartyparrot.com/) website.
 - [slackmojis](./emojis/slackmojis): From the [Slackmojis](https://slackmojis.com/) website.
-- [other](./emojis/other): Gathered from quite everywhere on the Web through the years.
+- [other](./emojis/other): Gathered from quite everywhere on the Web through the years, or modified by myself.

 ## Some useful Fish Shell scripts